AdobeDocs/workfront.en/help/classic/workfront-basics/work-with-custom-forms/edit-custom-forms.md

 product-area: projects;user-management
 keywords: edit,forms,rich,text,special,format,fields,custom,information,customize,objects
 navigation-topic: work-with-custom-forms
-title: Edit information in custom form fields in Adobe Workfront
+title: Edit information in custom form fields
 description: You can edit information on a custom form after the form is attached to an object.
 For information about adding custom forms to objects, see Add a custom form to an object.
 ---

-# Edit information in custom form fields in Adobe Workfront
+# Edit information in custom form fields

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 You can edit information on a custom form after the form is attached to an object.
 For information about adding custom forms to objects, see [Add a custom form to an object](../../workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md).